whitecr0wz/whitecr0wz.github.io/_posts/posts/20-03-09-Vulnserver-LTER.md

 ![](/assets/img/LTER/21.png)

-##### This was fun, but as we have a lot of space due the location of our shellcode, we can easily just swap it into a reverse shell.
+##### This was fun, but as we have a lot of space due to the location of our shellcode, we can easily just swap it into a reverse shell.

 ##### Command used for generating the shellcode.